-When a usable Temporary ID is not available to send an incoming Attach Request to a CCNF, a network may configure the RAN to use the whole MDD or part of it to assist the routing of the Attach request to a more suitable CCNF than a vanilla/default one.
-Otherwise the network may just apply a load balancing based policy without using the MDD.

-For access control purposes or overload control and in general for the NextGen system slicing support, the RAN may be configured to act on the whole MDD or just a part of it.

-The network can use the MDD along with other information (e.g. subscription, UE capabilities) available to the network to choose the appropriate Network Slice Instance and network functions.

-The UE may be provisioned with MDD values to be used or the UE may obtain these from the network during the attach procedure.
-The UE uses the last obtained MDD until the network changes these values e.g. via a TAU or a subsequent attach.

-The MDD tenant ID and/or slice type values may be standardized or PLMN specific.
-For instance, UEs that do not use tenanted slices may have the MDD Tenant Id field always set to a default standard value, which indicated this field is "don't care".
-In that case, for these UEs the Network Slice Instance selection based on only on the Slice Type field.

-For the case of PLMN-specific values of the MDD fields, they are always provisioned as a (PLMNID, Value) pair and the UE shall not use these when camping on PLMNs different than the one associated to the value, (e.g. if a Slice Type is applicable just to a certain PLMN, it shall be stored in the UE as (PLMN ID, Slice Type).

 6.1.2.2 Function description

-Editor's note: This clause will contain function descriptions and the interactions among the network functions.
+6.1.2.2.1 Functions.

+CCNF: the Common Control Network Functions is a group of functions that are shared across the slices concurrently supported for a UE

+SSNF: Slice Specific Network Functions is the set of functions of a Network Slice that are not shared with other Network slices concurrently supported for a UE.
+It includes Slice CP Network functions and Slice UP network functions.

+Slice CP Network functions: Control plane functions applicable to a SSNF

+Slice UP network functions: User Plane functions applicable to a SSNF

+PCF: the Policy Control Function, controls the Slicing Selection policies in CCNF and also Policies related to UE handling inside a SSNF

+Subscriber Repository: Repository of subscription information

+6.1.2.2.1 Reference points

+NGc: Reference point between the CCNF and the Slice CP Network functions, used to exchange control information

+NGr: it is used by the CCNF to access subscription data

+NGcp: It is used by the CCNF to obtain e.g. UE Mobility polices.

+NGs: It is used by the Slice CP Network functions to access subscription data

+NGp: It is used by the Slice CP Network functions to obtain Policy decisions (e.g. related to QoS or charging aspects for a session PDU flows).

 6.1.2.2.1 High level operation description

-The association of a UE to a slice involves the core network to "onboard" the UE on the slice when the UE attaches to the network.
-This process happens when the network receives the Attach request.
-This is a high level description of the steps that need to be followed:
+The binding of a UE to a set of Network Slice Instances happens when the network receives the Attach request.
+The set of these NSI's that are bound to a UE is known as "Active Set of NSIs".
+This is a high level description of the steps that are followed:

-1. When the network receive the attach request, it checks the UE has valid credentials and validates its IMSI (in the equivalent of an IMSI attach) or it binds the Temporary ID the UE provided to its IMSI (If the attach uses a Temporary ID).
-In the process, the network gains access to subscription data for the UE and a temporary ID may be assigned by the CCNF that has received the UE signalling.
+1. When a CCNF receives the attach request, it checks the UE has valid credentials and validates its IMSI (in the equivalent of an IMSI attach) or it binds the Temporary ID the UE provided to its IMSI (If the attach uses a Temporary ID).
+In the process, the network gains access to subscription data for the UE and a (new) Temporary ID may be assigned by the CCNF that has received the UE signalling.

 The functions of CCNFs are described as follows:

-a) Subscriber Authenticator is responsible to authenticate and to register the UE for accessing the NextGen system as well as to maintain the context for UE's identity, capability and service subscription etc. to support Network Slice Instance selection.
+a) Subscriber Authenticator and Authorisator: is responsible to authenticate the UE for accessing the NextGen system as well as to maintain the context for UE's identity, capability and service subscription etc. to support Network Slice Instance selection.

-b) Mobility Management is responsible for supporting UE registration in operator's network, keeping track of UE location, reachability, providing roaming support, and supporting mobility restriction
+b) Mobility Management: is responsible for supporting the UE registration and MM status in the operator's network, keeping track of UE location, reachability, providing roaming support, and supporting mobility restriction

-c) NSI Selector is responsible for selecting specific core network slice instance based on the MDD and other information provided by the UE (e.g. UE capabilities) and the subscriber information retrieved from the Subscriber Repository.
+c) NSI Selector: is responsible for selecting specific core network slice instance based on the MDD and other information provided by the UE (e.g. UE capabilities) and the subscriber information retrieved from the Subscriber Repository.